MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 ## Step 1: Register a custom authentication extension

 You'll now configure a custom authentication extension, which will be used by Microsoft Entra ID to call your Azure function.
 The custom authentication extension contains information about your REST API endpoint, the claims that it parses from your REST API, and how to authenticate to your REST API.
+You can have a maximum of 100 custom extension policies.
 Follow these steps to register a custom authentication extension to your Azure Function app.

 # [Azure portal](#tab/azure-portal)